sobhan0011/GAN_CelebA/README.md

 pip install -r requirements.txt
 ```

-## Run on Kaggle with CelebA
-This project can run on [Kaggle](https://www.kaggle.com/) using the CelebA dataset.

-Simply attach the CelebA dataset to your Kaggle notebook.
+### 4. Download CelebA and change the way that code load the dataset